MicrosoftDocs/win32/desktop-src/direct3dtools/ifileiocallback.md

 ---
-Description: Callback to save or end the experiment.
+description: Callback to save or end the experiment.
 Indicates file save is done.
 MS-HAID: vspixengine.IFileIOCallback
 MSHAttr:
 - PreferredSiteName:MSDN